SergeyChelak/synacor_challenge/README.md

 ## Virtual Machine

 The whole challenge is messing around with a virtual machine.
 In the very beginning, you should implement 22 instructions according to the architecture specifications.
 That's not sound like a pretty complex task but it requires a accuracy in this routine.<br/>
-Once the virtual machine is completed, you may start it and enjoy the text-based quest game.
+Once the virtual machine is completed, you may start it and play the text-based quest game.
 Hello from 80th)<br/>

 ## The Quest
 Make sure that Cargo and Rust are installed.
 Then execute in your command line